uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 #### PGCEi

 You do not necessarily have to be in England to study with an English institution.
-You can do a Postgraduate Certificate of Education International (PGCEi) outside the UK.
+You can do an international Postgraduate Certificate of Education (PGCEi) outside the UK.

 A PGCEi will help you develop your teaching skills and knowledge.